 For two weeks, Brooklyn continued to feel drained, and her legs ached so much one day that they shook like a newborn calf’s.
 Her parents knew they had to take her to the pediatrician to perform blood tests and X-rays.
-The whirlwind began the next morning when the doctor called to tell them to pick Brooklyn up from daycare immediately, pack an overnight bag and bring her to the hospital.
+The whirlwind began the following morning – the doctor called to tell them to pick Brooklyn up from daycare immediately, pack an overnight bag and bring her to the hospital.

 “I asked the doctors why they were there,” says Grant.
 “They weren’t telling us what was going on, so I just asked them to tell us what they were thinking.
-And they told us there was a really good chance that Brooklyn had leukemia.”
+And they told us there was a really good chance Brooklyn had leukemia.”

 Not long after their arrival, Brooklyn was officially diagnosed.

 “I just cried.
-I could barely talk,” said Michelle, who was pregnant with their second child.
+I could barely talk,” said Michelle, who was pregnant then with their second child.
 The threat of early labor due to stress added more anxiety to the life-altering news.
 It seemed absolutely impossible.

 Brooklyn began the first stage of treatment, which included many painful spinal taps, bone marrow biopsies and toxic chemotherapies.
 “After [the first stage], you don’t even recognize your kid,” said Grant.